semazurek/Terminal-Manager-Bash/README.md

 # Terminal-Manager-Bash

 Unix Shell Script used for remote management with some few features.
 Tested on Debian 8.
-Writen for Debian distro (Kali etc.)
+Writen for Debian distro (Ubuntu etc.)

 ## What it can do